igorrochadasilva/blue-express-backend/README.md

 - programming language: Typescript.

+# Environment

+- installed dependencies:
+- dotenv
+- @nestjs/config: used to configure the env file.

 # database: Postgres

 - Used docker to create a local environment to develop the database and make tests.